Barbados ready to dismiss Queen Elizabeth II as its head of state

 Barbados, a former colony of Britain, achieved independence in 1966 and is today a parliamentary democracy and a constitutional monarchy, with the queen as its mostly symbolic head of state.

-In a speech before the Barbadian Parliament on Tuesday, Dame Sandra Mason, the governor-general of Barbados, revealed her government’s intent for the nation to become a sovereign republic, saying, “The time has come to fully leave our colonial past behind.”
+In a speech Tuesday before the Barbadian Parliament, Dame Sandra Mason, the governor-general of Barbados, revealed her government’s intent for the nation to become a sovereign republic, saying, “The time has come to fully leave our colonial past behind.”

-The vast majority of Barbados’s 286,000 people are Black, with ancestry traced to the African slaves brought to the West Indies by the British in the 17th century to plant and harvest sugar cane.
+The vast majority of Barbados’s 286,000 people are Black, with ancestry traced to enslaved Africans brought to the West Indies by the British in the 17th century to plant and harvest sugar cane.
 A smaller number of White laborers were indentured servants and prisoners shipped from Ireland.

 “Barbadians want a Barbadian head of state,” Mason said in her speech.
 “This is the ultimate statement of confidence in who we are and what we are capable of achieving.”